bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe acessibility on the web to someone new to programming? acessibility allows all types of devices to view your website without issues.
-2. Talk about 3 different things you can do to ensure your website is accessible.
+2. Talk about 3 different things you can do to ensure your website is accessible. mobile first design. correct font sizes. image descriptions
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? your website will change based on the device you're on
-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? they accomplish a specific task

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.